MIC-DKFZ/batchgenerators/Readme.md

 It is not (yet) perfect, but we feel it is good enough to be shared with the community.
 If you encounter bug, feel free to contact us or open a github issue.

+### Important!
+Starting from version 1.14.6 numpy is built against OpenBLAS instead of ATLAS.
+Mutrix multiplications (as we are using to rotate coordinate systems for data augmentation) now run mutlithreaded on all available threads.
+This can cause chaos if you are using a multithreaded pipeline, beacause each background worker will spawn a lot of threads to do the matrix multiplication (8 workers on a 16Core machine = up to 256 threads. duh.).
+There is nothing we (dkfz devs) can do to tackle that problem, but this will only be a real issue in very specific configurations of data augmentation.
+If you notice unnecessarily high CPU load, downgrade numpy to 1.14.5 to solve the issue (or set OMP_NUM_THREADS=1).
+Numpy devs are aware of this problem and trying to find a solution (see https://github.com/numpy/numpy/issues/11826#issuecomment-425087772)

 ## Suported Augmentations
 We supports a variety of augmentations, all of which are compatible with **2D and 3D input data**!
 (This is something